 The Bollinger Bands (BB) were created in the early 1980s by financial analyst and trader John Bollinger.
-Bollinger Bands are broadly used as an instrument for technical analysis (TA), which is basically an oscillator measurer that indicates whether the market has high or low volatility and also overbought or oversold conditions.
+They are broadly used as an instrument for technical analysis (TA).
+Basically, the Bollinger Bands work as an oscillator measurer.
+It indicates whether the market has high or low volatility, as well as overbought or oversold conditions.

 The main idea behind the BB indicator is to highlight how prices are dispersed around an average value.
-More specifically, the indicator is composed of an upper band, a lower band, and a middle moving average line (also referred to as middle band).
+More specifically, it is composed of an upper band, a lower band, and a middle moving average line (also known as the middle band).
 The two sidelong bands react to the market price action, expanding when the volatility is high (moving away from the middle line) and contracting when volatility is low (moving towards the middle line).

 The standard Bollinger Bands formula sets the middle line as a 20-day simple moving average (SMA), while the upper and lower bands are calculated based on the market volatility in relation to the SMA (which is referred to as standard deviation).
 The standard settings for the Bollinger Bands indicator would look like this:

 Upper band: 20-day SMA + (20-day standard deviation x2)